vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/security-manager-basics-authentication.md

 Process finished with exit code 0
 ```

 It worked!
-It prints out the value we put in for key “1” - "HelloWorldValue".
+It prints out the value "HelloWorldValue" we put in for key “1”.
 We can ignore the `ERROR` for the sake of this example.
 If your application includes an authentication error though, confirm you have the correct username and password in your `AuthInitialize` class.

 We now have a GemFire system running with security enabled to authenticate all clients trying to connect, and we have a client application that can connect and interact with our GemFire cluster.